 On the other hand, the benefits of topical CBD are expressed only in the local tissue.
-This means that the use of creams will not benefit the systemic diseases, as is the case with oral products.
+This means that the use of creams will not benefit systemic diseases, as is the case with oral products.

 The therapeutic effects of cannabidiol cream are primarily based on its anti-inflammatory and immunomodulatory properties.
-Therefore, it can be used for:
+Therefore, you can use a CBD pain cream for: